-As promised in the previous post, this entry will focus on the journey and progression of John Urie’s professional career and how it impacted his exciting life!
-John’s most memorable and perhaps his most enjoyable aspect of his career was his photography and publishing.
-What’s always been clear about John’s photography was that he always knew his worth in the industry.
-He mentions early on in his photography career when he was still at the “Zebra Tavern” how he took a very lucrative and popular photo of the “famous Metropolitan preacher”(103).
+This entry focuses on will focus on John Urie’s professional career as a printer, publisher and photographer in the early years of photography.
+Early on in this career, he worked at the “Zebra Tavern” where he took a very lucrative and popular photo of the “famous Metropolitan preacher”(103).
 He described that John Anderson, “one of the biggest commercial houses in the city”(102) was very interested in this photo and wanted a large number of copies, however John refused to come to an agreement feeling his terms were “higher than expected”(103).
 Clearly John valued not only the enjoyment and fame that came with photography, but also the professionalism and art.
 It’s this attitude that allowed John to be very successful.
 He mentioned how in 1849, he moved into a “two-roomed office”(104) owned by great philanthropist, David Dale.
 He stayed in these offices for 20 years, where he extended his premises constantly, even having 5-6 apprentices under his employ.

 Nevertheless, where John’s most loved success came through the photos he took and the stories they told.
 Let’s take a look at some!